Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 • Gardening

-If you’re new to exercise, gradually increase your workouts’ intensity and duration.
+If you’re new to exercise, accumulate your workouts’ intensity and duration.

 You can also try incorporating strength training exercises, such as lifting weights, into your routine to help build muscle and boost metabolism.